filhype-organization/universal-devops-action/README.md

 Note: All build tools and dependencies are automatically handled by the GitHub Actions runner, no local installation is required.

-## Environment Variables

-For container builds, the following environment variable is required:
-- `DOCKER_IMAGE_NAME`: The name of your Docker image (e.g., 'username/repo')

 ## Inputs

 | Name | Description | Required | Default |